 To borrow a book from the KU catalog, click on its product page and then on the yellow button on the right that says “Read for Free.”
-This same button will appear if you’re browsing as usual and happen upon a book that belongs to the KU library, so you’ll never accidentally pay for a book that you can get through KU.
+This same button will appear if you’re browsing as usual and stumble upon a Kindle Unlimited title, so you’ll never accidentally pay for a book that you can get through KU.

-As for audiobooks, you can find them by selecting “Show results for: eBooks with Audible narration” on the left side of the catalog.
-This should filter results to only show books with accompanying KU audiobooks.
+You can also find Kindle Unlimited audiobooks by selecting “Show results for: eBooks with Audible narration” on the left side of the catalog.
+This should filter results to only show books that also have audiobooks on KU.
 When an audiobook is available, the yellow button on the product page will say “Read and Listen for Free.”

 Finally, to view which books you’ve borrowed and return them when you’re ready, go to Your Borrowed Items page.
-You can find it under “Accounts & Lists” → “Your Kindle Unlimited,” underneath info about your membership.
+You'll find it under “Accounts & Lists” → “Your Kindle Unlimited,” underneath info about your membership.

-Simply click the yellow “Return” button in order to return a book.
+Click the yellow “Return” button in order to return a book.
 But feel free to keep each book as long as you like — unlike a brick-and-mortar library, it’s not like you’re preventing someone else from reading it!
-The Borrowed Items page also keeps track of which books you’ve read in the past, so you can take pride in your literary prowess.
+The Borrowed Items page also keeps track of which books you’ve read in the past, so you can take pride in your literary prowess. 💪

 What kinds of books are on Kindle Unlimited?

-Now let’s talk about the kind and quality of books you actually get with Kindle Unlimited.
-Contrary to the name, the reading material on KU isn’t quite “unlimited” — yes, there’s an abundance of books to choose from, but you can’t just read anything you want.
+Contrary to the name, the reading material on Kindle Unlimited isn’t quite “unlimited.”
+Yes, there are plenty of Amazon Kindle books to choose from, but you can’t just read anything you want.

-The vast majority of the KU library is self-published books, in part because every author who enrolls in KDP Select (part of Amazon’s ebook publishing unit) automatically has their book added to the KU library.
-This is great for readers seeking up-and-coming authors who haven’t entered the mainstream yet.
-It’s also great for the authors themselves, as KU is a diverse and dynamic landscape where self-published books can find a sizable, receptive audience.
+The vast majority of the KU library is self-published books, in part because every author who enrolls in KDP Select automatically has their book added to it.
+This is great for readers seeking up-and-coming titles that haven’t entered the mainstream yet, and even better for the authors who want to gain more exposure.

-However, it’s not ideal for people hoping to read lots of contemporary bestsellers for free — because while KU excels in the indie department, it’s pretty lacking in mainstream books.
-There are a few recent-ish bestsellers available, such as the Harry Potter series and Hunger Games books (which KU strives to promote, as you can see below).
-But these are few and far between compared to the profusion of self-published titles on KU.
+However, it’s not ideal for people hoping to read lots of contemporary bestsellers.
+While KU excels in the indie department, it’s rather lacking in mainstream books.
+There are a few recent-ish bestsellers available, such as the Hunger Games books and the Harry Potter series (which KU strives to promote, as you can see below).
+But these are few and far between compared to the number of self-published titles on KU.

-Of course, that doesn’t mean that the quality of books available on KU is any lower than, say, an actual library.
-Indeed, tens of thousands of KU titles have a 4-star rating or higher.
-You might have to sift through them to find something up your alley, but you shouldn’t discount KU on literary caliber alone, because there are some pretty amazing self-published books out there.
+But that doesn’t mean that the quality of books available on Kindle Unlimited is any lower than, say, an actual library.
+Indeed, thousands of KU titles have a 4-star rating or higher!
+You might have to sift through them to find something up your alley, but you shouldn’t discount KU on literary caliber alone, because there are some amazing self-published books out there.

-As of this post, here are the 10 highest rated books available on Kindle Unlimited, along with the number of stars/customer reviews they have:
+As of January 2020, here are the 10 highest rated books available on Amazon Kindle Unlimited, along with the number of stars and customer reviews they have:

 How to cancel Kindle Unlimited

-It’s easy to cancel Kindle Unlimited if you no longer find it useful (or if you want to bow out before your 30-day free trial is over).
+It’s easy to cancel your Kindle Unlimited membership if you're not using it (or if you want to opt out before the 30-day trial ends).
 You can click here to do it right now, or navigate to the page yourself on Amazon: “Accounts & Lists” → “Your Kindle Unlimited” → “Cancel Kindle Unlimited Membership” (on the left).

-You’ll have to confirm the cancellation again on the next page, and you should receive an additional confirmation email, but other than that you should be set!
-Once you’ve canceled, your card will no longer be charged, but your KU subscription will last until the next day of the pay cycle so you don’t lose what you’ve already purchased.
+You’ll have to confirm the cancellation again on the next page, but other than that you should be set!
+Once you’ve canceled, your card will no longer be charged, but your KU subscription will last until the next day of the billing cycle so you don’t lose what you’ve already purchased.

 Alternately, if you’ve paid for a long-term subscription and cancel before it has run its course (e.g. cancelling six months into a year-long subscription), you’ll be refunded for the remaining months.
-However, keep in mind that if you do this, you cannot restart your subscription later — so be 100% sure about your decision before you hit that “Cancel” button.
+However, keep in mind that if you do this, you cannot restart your subscription later — so be 100% sure about your decision before you cancel your Kindle Unlimited membership.

 Alternatives to Kindle Unlimited

-Scribd boasts over 80 million subscribers and access to more than a million published titles, plus about 60 million individual documents (the platform was originally designed to host and share documents, rather than books).
-Scribd has since grown to incorporate tons of full-length works from a wide variety of authors and genres… and, perhaps most importantly for users, includes titles from Big 5 and other major publishers!
-Yet it’s priced comparably to Kindle Unlimited, at just $8.99 a month after a 30-day free trial.
+Scribd boasts over 80 million subscribers and access to more than a million published titles.
+Since its humble beginnings as a document-sharing platform, Scribd has grown to include works from a wide variety of authors… and, perhaps most importantly for users, titles from Big 5 and other major publishers!
+Yet the price is lower than Kindle Unlimited, at just $8.99 a month after a 30-day free trial.

-Those let down by KU’s lack of mainstream titles will be much more gratified by the offerings from Scribd.
-But of course, it’s not without a catch: despite familiar-sounding claims about their library being totally “unlimited,” Scribd still has to cap users at either three ebooks OR two audiobooks in order to maintain profitability.
-After you’ve hit this limit, your reading options get reduced to a much smaller pool of books, with very few bestsellers available.
+Those let down by KU’s lack of mainstream titles will be much more satisfied by Scribd.
+But of course, it’s not without a catch: despite familiar claims about their library being totally “unlimited,” Scribd still has to cap users at either three ebooks OR two audiobooks/month in order to maintain profitability.
+After you’ve hit this limit, your reading options get reduced to a much smaller pool of books.

 Considering how much this kind of mainstream content would normally cost, Scribd is still a pretty sweet deal — but if you were thinking that unlimited bestsellers sounds too good to be true, you’re right on target.